ui5-community/wdi5/README.md

 This test framework has different parts of provided functionality.
 - webdriver to UI5 bridge
-- utils for platform abstraction
+- Utils for platform abstraction

 # When to use